NEWSMAKER-Yellen brings dovish bent, communications skill to Fed table

 That would allow investors to automatically adjust their rate hike expectations based on economic data, she argued.

-Yellen has been credited with seeing the dangers of the housing bubble earlier than some of her colleagues, although her warnings came too late to shield the economy from its deepest recession since the Great Depression.
+Yellen is also credited with seeing the dangers of the housing bubble earlier than some of her colleagues, although her warnings came too late to shield the economy from its deepest recession since the Great Depression.

 "In terms of risks to the outlook for growth, I still feel the presence of a 600-pound gorilla in the room, and that is the housing sector," she said at a meeting in June 2007, warning there was a risk of further significant deterioration.